 “He felt totally invaded, like he was going back to Vietnam,” Hamm said.
 “He said the Mountain Valley Pipeline was the equivalent of that war all over again.
 But this time, he had his hands tied behind his back, and he felt totally helpless.
 That’s when he suffered his first stroke.”

-After being hospitalized for the stroke, Vest returned home to truck traffic and blasting at a construction site.
+After being hospitalized for the stroke, Vest returned home to truck traffic and blasting at a construction site on his property.
 During a shattering month in July 2021, workers repeatedly detonated explosives to blast through rock on the ridge above his home and flatten a route for the pipeline.
 Vest suffered a second stroke and died on Sept.
 25, 2021.
 “The windows of his home shook from all the blasting," his daughter said.
 “Dad had to witness his farm being destroyed, and he never got his day in court.
 That’s what’s tragic.”

 For a while, the pipeline also seemingly died, or at least suffered injuries that stopped its march.

 A coalition of environmental groups, including Appalachian Voices, Wild Virginia, Preserve Bent Mountain, and the Sierra Club, filed several lawsuits to challenge approvals of the company’s federal Clean Water Act permits to cross rivers and streams, as well as over other environmental issues.
 The path of the pipeline and related projects crosses streams, rivers, and other water bodies in 1,146 places across three states and would disrupt almost 28 acres of wetlands during construction, and destroy almost nine acres permanently, according to an examination of public records by Oil & Gas Watch.